Skip to main content

 One more time: grief is not a pretty process.

 This is obviously a taxing ordeal for those involved, but guess what?
 The film comments on that too.
 Jack and Emilia actually separate for a time when Jack decides he cannot keep up with her.
-We are meant to assume that they get back together after they do some reflecting, but it is presented as a legitimate option and it spurs genuine reflection on the parts of both Jack and especially Emilia.
+We are meant to assume that they get back together after they do some reflecting, but it is presented as a legitimate option, and it spurs genuine reflection on the parts of both Jack and especially Emilia.
 That reflection helps spur both maturation and empathy.
-Those are two things everyone aspires to acquire, but if these were easy qualities to attain, we would probably never tell these kinds of stories in the first place.
+Those are two qualities everyone aspires for, but if these were easy to attain, we would probably never tell these kinds of stories in the first place.

 Not a Mistake